top of page

 UNCLE TOM'S CABIN

-One of the most popular American plays from 1852 into the 1920s, it unfolds like our own, rough Shakespearean play: a sprawling epic that dramatizes a long, dark moment in our history.
-Tome and I began working on our adaptation as part of the Lincoln Center Directors Lab.
-We both felt the play's history had become misunderstood, and the term "Uncle Tom" had become an epithet that reduced the original character to a stereotype of aquiescence and betrayal of his own people.
-Our adaptation aims to restore Uncle Tom's name and re-envsion his story as one of self-assertion, faith, and human dignity.
+Tome and I began working on our adaptation of George Aiken's play -- itself adapted from Harriet Beecher Stowe's novel -- as part of the Lincoln Center Directors Lab.
+We felt the play's history had become misunderstood, and the term "Uncle Tom" had become an epithet that reduced the original character to a stereotype of acquiescence and a betrayer of his people.
+Our adaptation aims to restore Uncle Tom's name and to re-envsion his story as one of self-assertion, faith, and human dignity.